top of page

 About Us

-Starting in 2013, Bristol's Recovery Festival has become one of the biggest recovery-focused events in the region, growing in numbers and from strength to strength, year on year.
+Starting in 2013, Bristol's Recovery Festival has become one of the biggest recovery-focused events in the region, growing in numbers and going from strength to strength, year on year.

-We offer an opportunity for those still in active addiction, to see that there might be a worthwhile life without alcohol or drugs.
 For those working in services we help professionals to gain a better understanding of what recovery is about and to be encouraged by seeing clients who have survived, thrived and moved on to a better life.
-For those who think addiction is a dead end, it is our hope that we can change their mind.

 We come together in our diversity: those in recovery, those working or volunteering within the community and those who support recovery and well-being in a variety of ways, to bring compassion, understanding and most importantly hope.